"Suzuki" Guitar Lessons (Beginners Age 3-9)

 Daily music listening is expected (both the student's repertoire and high quality performances of other pieces.)

-Strong Parent involvement (a parent must learn to play a little before the student begins, and be present at all lessons, taking notes.) - This is may be the most important part of all!
+Strong Parent involvement (a parent must learn at least the fundamentals on the instrument before the student begins, and be present at all lessons, taking notes).

 Note reading is usually delayed until a solid foundation on the instrument is established (varies with student age and readiness).